 Conclusion

 Node.js is a versatile runner that works wonderfully for backend development while also supporting modern frontend workflows.
 One of the reasons Node.js is so well liked for full-stack applications is because of its asynchronous code execution, vast ecosystem, and cross-platform capabilities.
-Whether you use Node.js for backend tasks like building REST APIs or for frontend needs such as app builds, asset management, and hosting, it helps reduce the barriers between server-side and client-side development.
-So, when people ask “Node.js is front end or backend?”, the answer is that it plays a vital role in both, making it a powerful choice for full-stack development.
+Node.js can be used for backend purposes, such as building REST APIs, as well as frontend purposes, such as app builds, asset management, and hosting.
+Whether you are using Node.js for server-side or client-side needs, it helps breakdown barriers between the two parts of development.
+Thus, when someone asks "Node.js is front end or backend?", you can easily respond that Node.js fits in both categories of development, whether you are trying to use it as a full-stack language or simply to connect server-side or client-side libraries.

 Frequently Asked Questions